5roop/task9/README.md

 MK language is the only file to not parse correctly.
 I solved that by limiting the number of rows I read.

 I moved the rest of the files to crawl1 and continued.

+## Parser error:
+en-mk and en-mt had problems.
+I tried converting the tmx files to txt, but the problems persisted.
+I capped the rows of en-mk to 1200000 and of en-mt to 2514881.
+Didn't work.

+ /data1/lpla/macocu/permanent/bitextor-mt-output-en-mk-paragraph-and-loomchild-and-bicleanerai/en-mk.deduped.tmx.gz
+ /data1/lpla/macocu/permanent/bitextor-mt-output-en-bg-paragraph-and-loomchild-and-bicleanerai/
+ /data1/lpla/macocu/permanent/bitextor-mt-output-en-hr-paragraph-and-loomchild-and-bicleanerai/
+ /data1/lpla/macocu/permanent/bitextor-mt-output-en-sl-paragraph-and-loomchild-and-bicleanerai/

+ for lang in {mk,bg,hr,sl};
+ do
+cp "/data1/lpla/macocu/permanent/bitextor-mt-output-en-$lang-paragraph-and-loomchild-and-bicleanerai/en-$lang.deduped.tmx.gz" "/data1/peterr/bilingual_data_for_ABClf/en-$lang.deduped.tmx.gz";
+ done;

+ # Update
+It turned out that only turkish had problems with the parsing that I could not repair.
+The main problem was with fields being too long.
+I can partially fix that, but not without rendering the processing perversely long.